Conservation-reliant species: Case study

 A prominent example is in India, where tigers, an apex predator and the national animal, are considered a conservation-reliant species.
-This keystone species can maintain self-sustaining wild populations; however, they require ongoing management actions because threats are pervasive, recurrent and put them at risk of extinction.
+This keystone species can maintain self-sustaining wild populations; never the less, they require ongoing management actions because threats are pervasive, recurrent and put them at risk of extinction.
 The origin of these threats are rooted in the changing socio-economic, political and spatial organization of society in India.
 Tigers have become extinct in some areas because of extrinsic factors such as habitat destruction, poaching, disease, floods, fires and drought, decline of prey species for the same reasons, as well as intrinsic factors such as demographic stochasticity and genetic deterioration.

 Recognizing the conservation reliance of tigers, Project Tiger is establishing a national science-based framework for monitoring tiger population trends in order to manage the species more effectively.
 India now has 28 tiger reserves, located in 17 states.
 These reserves cover 37761 km2 including 1.14% of the total land area of the country.
 These reserves are kept free of biotic disturbances, forestry operations, collection of minor forest products, grazing and human disturbance.
 The populations of tigers in these reserves now constitute some of the most important tiger source populations in the country.